 The feedback on the Level 1 Certification has been overwhelmingly positive.

-In the past 7 years we’ve enrolled more than 40,000 students in the course.
+In the past 7 years we’ve enrolled nearly 50,000 students in the course.
 And student satisfaction ratings exceed 99 percent, meaning nearly 100 percent of our students rate the course as “excellent”.

 Here are a few independent and thorough reviews from graduates: review #1, review #2, review #3.